 Funerals tend to follow more established religious customs and occurs shortly after the death, often with the body present.
 A memorial service, on the other hand, offers greater flexibility; it focuses mostly on celebrating the deceased's life, allows for more customized personalization.

-While a funeral often involves a formal religious or cultural ceremony, and occurs at a place of worship or Cemetery, a memorial service is typically more secular and can be held anywhere, or anywhere of personal significance to the deceased or Surviving Family.
+Whereas funerals often involve formal religious or cultural ceremonies, they typically take place at a place of worship, Funeral Home, or Cemetery.
+Memorial services are usually more secular and can be held anywhere, like a place of significance to the deceased or Surviving Family.

 Like a funeral, it may include readings, music, speeches, or other tributes that reflect the interests, values, and personality of the deceased.
 It can also be a way to honor the deceased's wishes if they expressed a preference for a non-traditional funeral, or a more celebratory event.